 - Strengthen the Audubon network of members and partners to advance balanced water-management decisions that benefit birds, habitat, and people.

 - Engage our conservation team and network in on-the-ground restoration actions that support our water goals.

 - Develop and advance market-based mechanisms to provide flexibility in water-management decisions.

 - Expand international partnerships to address water issues on a hemispheric scale.

 - 20 percent increase in protected or managed habitat acres that are important wintering, breeding, or stopover sites for birds in key landscapes.

 - One million acres of land managed, restored, and protected in critical watersheds.

-- International, federal, and state policy actions that ensure adequate flows to critical ecosystems, including the Colorado River Delta, the Salton Sea, the Mississippi River and Delta, the Great Lakes (a key Pennsylvania area with Lake Eric), and the Greater Everglades.
+- International, federal, and state policy actions that ensure adequate flows to critical ecosystems, including the Colorado River Delta, the Salton Sea, the Mississippi River and Delta, the Great Lakes (a key Pennsylvania area with Lake Erie), and the Greater Everglades.

 - 20 percent increase in federal and state funding or incentives to enhance water management and restoration action.